 "As for the roses, you could not help feeling they understood that roses are the only flowers that impress people at garden parties; the only flowers that everybody is certain of knowing."

 She also described native plants to great effect: "…a clump of toi toi waving in the wind, and looking for all the world like a family of little girls drying their hair" (Katherine Mansfield Notebooks, Volume 1).
 And this, from 'In the Botanical Gardens':

 "…and above the hedge a long row of cabbage trees.
 I stare up at them, and suddenly the green hedge is a stave, and the cabbage trees, now high, now low, have become an arrangement of notes – a curious, pattering native melody."

 A garden requires constancy and time, neither of which Mansfield had in large doses.
 A woman who has 26 addresses in two years could never be a gardener – but her love of flowers and gardens could be fully expressed at Garsington, the manor house of Lady Ottoline Morrell.
-A little known painting by Dorothy Brett of a garden party at Garsington has Mansfield and Middleton Murry, a little distant from the central group, under a garden umbrella.
+A little known painting by Mansfield's friend Dorothy Brett of a garden party at Garsington has Mansfield and her husband John Middleton Murry, a little distant from the central group, under pink and blue garden umbrellas.

 It inspired her to develop a story idea.
-"Who, she asks in a letter to Lady Ottoline Morrell (15 August 1917) is going to write about that flower garden?
+"Who," she asks in a letter to Ottoline (15 August 1917), "is going to write about that flower garden?
 It might be so wonderful – do you see how I mean?
 There would be people walking in the garden – several pairs of people – their conversation their slow pacing – their glances as they pass one another – the pauses as flowers ‘come in’ as it were – as a bright dazzle, an exquisite haunting scent, a shape so formal and fine, so much a flower of the mind…A kind of, musically speaking – conversation set to flowers."